-How does overseas visitors cover (OVHC) work for out of hospital services?
+How does the overseas visitor’s health cover (OVHC) work for out-of-hospital services?

-Most minor health issues can be treated by a local doctor - called a General Practitioner or GP in Australia.
-The GP can prescribe medication if needed.
-Usually you only go to hospital straight away if you have a medical emergency or are in a major accident.
+In Australia, most minor health issues can be treated by a local doctor, also called a general practitioner or GP.
+You should only go to the hospital if you have a medical emergency or are in a major accident.

-If you’ve been hurt or are feeling sick, but it’s not life-threatening.
+If you’ve been hurt or are feeling sick but it’s not life-threatening, then it is not an emergency.
 For example, you’ve twisted your ankle, or have a minor cough or cold, then it’s not an emergency.

 How do medical payments work?

-The Australian Government has set a recommended fee for most medical services, such as visiting your doctor which is called the Medicare Benefits Schedule, or MBS.
-If you doctor charges the recommended MBS fee, we will pay the entire amount for you.
+The Australian Government has set a recommended fee for most medical services, such as visiting your doctor which is called the Medicare Benefits Schedule (MBS).
+If your doctor charges the recommended MBS fee, we will provide you with a benefit* of the full amount.
 However, if the doctor charges more than the recommended fee, you will have to pay the difference.
 We call this an ‘out-of-pocket expense’ or ‘gap’ payment.

 What if my doctor prescribes medication?

 Sometimes your doctor will prescribe medicine as part of your treatment.
-A prescription is a piece of paper with the medication on that the doctor would like you to take written on it.
+A prescription is a piece of paper that details the name or type of medication the doctor would like you to take.

 What if it’s after hours and my medical centre is closed?

-How does visitors cover (OVHC) work for in-hospital services?
+How does your cover (OVHC) work for in-hospital services?

-When you’re treated in hospital by a doctor, surgeon or anesthetist, you will be charged a fee.
-If the person treating you charges only the MBS fee (and the service is included in your health cover) you will be covered for the service.
-If they choose to charge above the MBS fee then you will have to pay the difference.
+When you’re treated in hospital by a doctor, surgeon or anaesthetist, you will be charged a fee.
+If the practitioner charges you the MBS fee (and the service is included in your health cover) you will be covered for the service.
+If they choose to charge above the MBS fee, then you will have to pay the difference.